radj307/ARRCON/README.md

-sDefaultHost =                ; Defines the default hostname/IP, unless a hostname/IP was specified on the commandline. sDefaultPort =                ; Defines the default port, unless a port was specified on the commandline. sDefaultPass =                ; Defines the default password, unless a password was specified on the commandline.
+sDefaultHost =                ; Defines the default hostname/IP, unless a hostname/IP was specified on the commandline. sDefaultPort =                ; Defines the default port, unless a port was specified on the commandline. sDefaultPass =                ; Defines the default password, unless a password was specified on the commandline. bAllowNoArgs = false          ; If no arguments are specified and this is false, the help display is shown and the program will exit before connecting to the above target.

 [appearance]
 bDisablePrompt = false        ; When true, this is the equivalent of always specifying the --no-prompt option.